 - Magento website development: As discussed above, Magento requires advanced development skills to fully optimize.
-Store owners who lack this knowledge or large-scale businesses would have to hire labour to develop their website either in-house or outsource.
+Store owners who lack this knowledge or large-scale businesses would have to hire labor to develop their website either in-house or outsource.
 The cost of it varies vastly depending on the scale of their online stores and the degree of customization needed.

 - Prestashop edition: As an open-source platform, Prestashop is free to set up.

 - Prestashop hosting: There is no hosted edition available for Prestashop.
 Therefore, customers can use hosting plans as listed above such as SiteGround, Bluehost or HostPapa.
 Customers can also get even cheaper deals from Prestashop official hosting partners 1and1 hosting and A2 hosting.

 - Prestashop themes: Prestashop themes pricing starts from 60€ (about $70) to 300€ (about $348).